 The material forms of disclosure include a duly approved prospectus, unless the transaction does not require a prospectus (ie, no listing on a regulated market, or public offering).
-In this case (ie, private offerings, where there is no public visibility of the transaction through the means of a prospectus, normally available at the regulator or stock exchange's website, free of charge), certain transactions include an information memorandum or a transaction summary, which may resemble a prospectus (but is not approved by a regulator), while others just rely on the contractual documentation, without the need for a fully fledged key information document.
+In this case (ie, private offerings, where there is no public visibility of the transaction through the means of a prospectus that is normally available at the regulator or stock exchange's website, free of charge), certain transactions include an information memorandum (as in the case of deals listed on a multilateral trading facility/unregulated market) or a transaction summary, which may resemble a prospectus (but is not approved by a regulator), while others just rely on the contractual documentation, without the need for a more comprehensive key information document.
 In this respect, it is relevant to consider the requirements set out under Article 7(1) c) of the Securitisation Regulation.